KuroiRaku/ProjectGameOff2024/README.md

 ## Features
 * Ability to alternate between first-person mode and top-down mode
-* Ability to customize spells and use different spell combinations to counterattack the spells casted on you by enemies
+* Ability to customize spells and use different spell combinations to fight enemies and counter enemy attacks
-* Ability to use certain spells to heal yourself
+* Ability to adjust spell attributes solely to heal yourself
-* Ally AI can assist in combat using spells to counterattack the spells casted by enemies
+* Ally AI can assist in combat using spells to counter the spells casted by enemies
 * AI enemies will detect player from a distance and will cast long-range spells
 * AI enemies will chase player
 * Cooldown delay between the casting of each magic spell